 Heritage Open Days provides a perfect way to do that, attracting a few thousand people every year, with over 1000 coming to see The Mount and the Lower Lighthouse alone, from not just the Fylde Coast but a good distance inland too.

 They’ve shown many children around these buildings from inland towns, the idea being that they instill a taste for the seaside in them and when they go home they enthuse to their parents and create a good impression about how nice Fleetwood is, and the family returns for holidays and outings.

-I remember the craft shop in The Mount when we first came here about 25 years ago – it was the Civic Society who rescued this unique building from the doldrums after it had been stood empty for years and years.
-Once they’d campaigned and got the building back into working order, they were based for a long while on the top floor and had displays of local memorabilia and kept their headquarters open every weekend for the public to look at.
+Visit Fleetwood remember the craft shop in The Mount when we first came here about 30 years ago.
+It was the Civic Society who rescued this unique building from the doldrums after it had been stood empty for years and years.
+Once they’d campaigned and got the building back into working order, they were based for a long while on the top floor.
+There, the Civic Society had displays of local memorabilia and kept their headquarters open every weekend for the public to look at.

 A Mine of Local Information